-The National Institute for Health and Clinical Excellence (NICE) is the organisation responsible for setting guidelines for the NHS on how to treat Obsessive Compulsive Disorder (OCD).
+The National Institute for Health and Care Excellence (NICE) is the organisation responsible for setting guidelines for the NHS on how to treat Obsessive Compulsive Disorder (OCD).
 According to these guidelines, if you have been diagnosed with OCD, you should be offered Cognitive Behavioural Therapy (CBT).

 People with OCD sometimes contact OCD Action to say that they are receiving some therapy but are not sure if this is CBT.
 Some people also contact the Charity to say that they are not sure if the CBT they are receiving is of the quality that it needs to be to help them.

 If you have any doubts about the therapy that you are receiving, you can use this checklist to compare your own treatment with what has been demonstrated to be the most effective out-patient CBT therapy.